cosmos/ethermint-archive/docs/architecture/peg-zones.rst

 Invariants
 ----------
-- the amount of CETH in circulation is equal to the amount of ETH held by the smart contract on the Ethereum chain
+- The amount of CETH in circulation is equal to the amount of ETH held by the smart contract on the Ethereum chain